 The Centers for Disease Control and Prevention (CDC) has submitted the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.
 The notice for the proposed information collection is published to obtain comments from the public and affected agencies.

 To request additional information on the proposed project or to obtain a copy of the information collection plan and instruments, call (404) 639-7570 or send an email to firstname.lastname@example.org.
-Written comments and/or suggestions regarding the items contained in this notice should be directed to the Attention: CDC Desk Officer, Office of Management and Budget, Washington, DC 20503 or by fax to (202) 395-5806.
+Direct written comments and/or suggestions regarding the items contained in this notice to the Attention: CDC Desk Officer, Office of Management and Budget, Washington, DC 20503 or by fax to (202) 395-5806.
 Written comments should be received within 30 days of this notice.

 Background and Brief Description

-There are no costs to the respondents other than their time.
-The total estimated annual burden hours are 42.
+There is no cost to the respondents other than their time.

 respondent||Average burden per